Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 ### `type`
 **Mandatory**, Namespaced Identifier

-The [module type](Module-Types) of CIT logic to use.
+The [type](Module-Types) of the CIT module used for this item.
 This affects how an item's variant is identified, and what special models are available to it.

-See below for a list of possible values

 ### `modelPrefix`
 **Mandatory**, String